 A patch of grass.
 A flower.
 A rock.

-The key things to keep in mind is that it should be a standalone object, and it should fit the scene as a whole.
+The key thing to remember is that it should be a standalone object and fit the scene as a whole.

-That way, it will draw the viewer into the photo, and it will keep them there.
+That way, it will draw the viewer into the photo and keep them there.

 Tip 2: Use Leading Lines for Engaging Wide Angle Photos